machurch/CookingTimeAnalysis/README.md

 ## Univariate Analysis

 One column that I figured would have a great effect on the cooking time of a recipe was the number of ingredients.
-To analyze this column, I made a histogram of the number of ingredients needed for all recipes in `'combo'`, here is the histogram:
+To analyze this column, I made a histogram of the `'n_ingredients'` column, which contains the number of ingredients needed for all recipes in `'combo'`, here is the histogram:

 <iframe
   src="assets/ingredient_count_hist.html"